Roy Barraclough: Career

 Barraclough made occasional appearances in Coronation Street in 1972 and 1975, playing the sleazy Alec Gilroy, theatrical agent to night club singer Rita Littlewood.
 He returned permanently in 1986 and a marriage to Bet Lynch was included in his character's narrative.
 After several departures and comebacks, Barraclough finally left Coronation Street for good at the end of 1998.

+In 1986 he guest starred as 'Hickory Dickory-Dock' the town crier, in the second series of children's TV show T-Bag (T-Bag Strikes Again).

 He was the subject of This Is Your Life in 1987 when he was surprised by Eamonn Andrews.

 Barraclough was later to appear in a sitcom, Mother's Ruin (1994), in which he played a bachelor dominated by his belligerent mother (Dora Bryan).
 He made a guest appearance in Last of the Summer Wine (2005), playing opposite both Bryan and his friend Kathy Staff, and appeared in a variety of TV shows including Casualty (1999), Peak Practice (1994 and 2001) and Funland (2005).
 In 2005 he appeared in Heartbeat series.

 In 2009, he played the vicar in the BBC drama All the Small Things and from 2012 to 2013 he played Maurice in Last Tango in Halifax.
 In 2016, he played Mr Grainger in a one-off revival episode of Are You Being Served?.

 On stage, Barraclough appeared in musicals (The Boy Friend and Gypsy), straight drama (Death of a Salesman) and Christmas shows and pantomimes.
 He created the role of Santa in the lavish stage musical Santa Claus, which he reprised for several Christmases.